RafaGago/artv-audio/src/artv-common/dsp/own/parts/_README.md

 - Only have static methods.
 - Don't manage the memory they operate with.
 - Process in a sample basis.
-- Have the same function names and members, an unwritten interface.
+- Have the same function names and members: an unwritten interface.

 The idea is to:

 -To have full control of the memory layout when implementing some DSP using various blocks.

--Consequence of the above, to allow bulk cross-DSP/object coefficient smoothing.
+E.g. when having multiple DSP parts together in one effect or module, it might be interesting to store all coefficients that aren't modified together on the same cache line and to have all the state together afterwards.
+ By using classes reasoning as this level is impossible.

+-To allow bulk smoothing of the coefficients of multiple different DSP processes externally by using one-pole smoothers.

-The obvious caveat is that there is memory to manage.
+The obvious caveat is that there is memory to manually manage.

-As all static objects here follow the same layout, it could be easy to convert them to stateful/OO with a class that takes the block to convert as a template parameter, as every class has information of the number of coefficients and states it has.
+As all static objects here follow similar layouts, there is a helper class to assist in making the parts into classes.